 Dr. David J. Kwiatkowski is a thoracic oncology specialist who serves as senior physician at Dana-Farber Cancer Institute/Brigham and Women’s Hospital in Boston, Massachusetts.
 He also holds an academic post of professor of medicine at Harvard Medical School.
 Prior to joining the staff at Dana-Farber Cancer Institute in 1991, Dr. Kwiatkowski was employed by Massachusetts General Hospital (MGH).

-A self-taught human and cancer geneticist, Dr. Kwiatkowski’s research interests revolve around individualized and targeted therapies for cancers based on their mutations.
+As a thoracic oncology specialist, Dr. Kwiatkowski’s clinical focus is on thoracic malignancies, among them thymic cancer, lung cancer, and mesothelioma.
+He is board-certified in both internal medicine and medical oncology.
+Dr. Kwiatkowski’s research interests revolve around individualized and targeted therapies for cancers based on their mutations.
 He is particularly interested in mesothelioma treatment strategies and is actively involved on several fronts in developing clinical trials and novel approaches to therapy for this rare malignancy.

 Main Specialty: Oncology

 Other Interests & Specialties: Hematologic oncology, cancer genetics, lung cancer, mesothelioma, personalized and targeted therapies for lung cancer and mesothelioma.